JGDR20/jgdr20/jmm/johnsmodelmadness/_buildingworkboat/_construction03.md

 Motors have still to be installed using a solid connection during fixing in place of the eventual universal joint.
 This to line motor and shaft, critical to vibration-free running.
-This is an idea gleaned from Martin, Webmaster and owner at [Model Boat Madness] - a site that I visit frequently and where Martin kindly exhibits models made by many people ( many more skilled than me, but few making freelanced vessels built from scratch and scrap such as **Free Lancer** ).
+This is an idea gleaned from Martin, Webmaster and owner at [Model Boat Mayhem] - a site that I visit frequently and where Martin kindly exhibits models made by many people ( many more skilled than me, but few making freelanced vessels built from scratch and scrap such as **Free Lancer** ).